jpgmia/jpgmia/README.md

 Interesado en:

-🌱 Data Science | Full Stack Web development | Cyber Security 👯 I’m looking to collaborate on Machine Learning and Web Development Projects 💬 Ask me about anything.
-I will try to help you as much as I can.
+🌱 Data Science | Full Stack Web development | Cyber Security 👯 I’m looking to collaborate on A.I - Machine Learning and Web Development Projects.
+💬 Preguntame lo que quieras, tratare de responderte lo mejor posible.
 ⚡ Quote: We learn from history that we do not learn from history.
-📫 How to reach me:
+📫 Contactame:

 jpgarcia@mia.as